Easy crochet baby hat pattern

 How to adjust the fit of this crochet baby hat

-Small tweaks can make a big difference, and this hat is easy to customize.
+Small adjustments can make a big difference, and this baby hat is easy to customize while keeping the stitch pattern intact.

-Add or remove rounds in the body before you start the ribbed brim.
+• Add one or more rounds to the body before starting the ribbed brim for a taller hat

 Gauge